 1. What should and shouldn’t be indexed?

-If your site doesn’t have very many pages, it probably doesn’t matter too much.
-But understanding how indexing functions gives you some control over the pages of your site that are and are not being indexed.
+If your site doesn’t have many pages, it probably doesn’t matter too much.
+But understanding how indexing functions gives you some control over the web pages of your site that are and are not being indexed.

 2. Non-indexed pages